 Read Article in Natural Awakenings

-We’ve all seen news stories about holiday depression, but don’t believe everything you see or read.
-The facts about depression around the holidays tell a different story.
+We’ve all seen news stories about holiday sadness, but don’t believe everything you see or read.
+The facts about sadness around the holidays tell a different story.

 An interesting study conducted by the Annenberg Public Policy Center found that more than half of media articles written about suicide in December state that suicides peak around the holidays.
 However, this is merely a long-standing myth.
 According to the Centers for Disease Control (CDC), suicide rates are actually lowest in the month of December.
 Statistics from the CDC show that suicide rates peak during the spring and fall and have for many years.
 So, why does the media believe that the holidays are such a depressing time of year?